wafflepie/dotfiles/README.md

 ## Features

-- Beautiful terminal and zsh theme
+- Beautiful terminal and zsh theme.
-- Sane macOS defaults optimized for developers
+- Sane macOS defaults optimized for developers.
-- Useful binaries, tools, presets and aliases
+- Useful binaries, tools, presets and aliases.
-- Automatic setup of `brew`, `git`, `nvm`, `jenv` and symlinks
+- Automatic setup of `brew`, `git`, `nvm`, `jenv` and symlinks.
-- Effortless maintenance via the `dot` binary
+- Effortless maintenance via the `dot` binary.
-- Extremely easy way of adding more config files and tools
+- Extremely easy way of adding more config files and tools.

 **WARNING:** My dotfiles contain a LOT of stuff, most of which you probably don't need.
 Instead of using my repository directly, you should do a couple of things: